akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 `actorFor` has been deprecated since `2.2`.
 Use `ActorSelection` instead.

+## Internal dispatcher introduced

+To protect the Akka internals against starvation when user code blocks the default dispatcher (for example by accidental use of blocking APIs from actors) a new internal dispatcher has been added.
+All of Akka's internal, non-blocking actors now run on the internal dispatcher by default.

+The dispatcher can be configured through `akka.actor.internal-dispatcher`.

+For maximum performance, you might want to use a single shared dispatcher for all non-blocking, asynchronous actors, user actors and Akka internal actors.
+In that case, can configure the `akka.actor.internal-dispatcher` with a string value of `akka.actor.default-dispatcher`.
+This reinstantiates the behavior from previous Akka versions but also removes the isolation between user and Akka internals.
+So, use at your own risk!

+Several `use-dispatcher` configuration settings that previously accepted an empty value to fall back to the default dispatcher has now gotten an explicit value of `akka.actor.internal-dispatcher` and no longer accept an empty string as value.
+If such an empty value is used in your `application.conf` the same result is achieved by simply removing that entry completely and having the default apply.

+For more details about configuring dispatchers, see the @ref[Dispatchers](../dispatchers.md)

+## Default dispatcher size

+Previously the factor for the default dispatcher was set a bit high (`3.0`) to give some extra threads in case of accidental blocking and protect a bit against starving the internal actors.
+Since the internal actors are now on a separate dispatcher the default dispatcher has been adjusted down to `1.0` which means the number of threads will be one per core, but at least `8` and at most `64`.
+This can be tuned using the individual settings in `akka.actor.default-dispatcher.fork-join-executor`.

 ## Default remoting is now Artery TCP

 @ref[Artery TCP](../remoting-artery.md) is now the default remoting implementation.